kiba/Writings/fac/chp27_dwarven_affair.md

 Black was ready to believe that those dwarves are really a nation of alcoholics.
 Qrow would have loved this place.

 A dwarf in a certain uniform showed up at the unloading dock, with a clipboard in hand.
 "Hi, I am Urist McTrader, and I will be your broker for the day.
-Where would like a stall?"
+Where would you like a stall?"

 ***

 The party rented a stall somewhere between the prime location and the poorest for several days' gold, and unloaded the glassware onto the shelves.
-They had already sold glassware to customers across the kingdoms before arriving in the fortress, plenty of practice to screw up and learn what not to do.
-Thus, they already have good solid covers with lot of great lies about the origin of their glassware, unless the dwarves are actually more discerning and suspicious than the humans.
+Previous expedition had already sold glassware to customers across the local before arriving in the fortress, plenty of practice to screw up and learn what not to do.
+By now, two members on the team were already experienced in the art of lying the hell out to the locals.
+They'll be the one hawking out wares.

+Everyone gathered together once the unloading was finished.

-"Alright, everyone," the commander said once everyone gathered together.
+"Alright, everyone," the commander said.
 "You know your jobs and your mission.
 Let the anthropologists and social experts do the talking, the guards the guarding.
 Be discrete with your radio and storage seals.
 We don't want to look silly or suspicious to the locals.
 Remember your code."

 If things was about to go to shit, there's hidden storage seals hidden in journals that store fast-deploy hardsuits.